GLOBAL MARKETS-Emerging markets selloff picks up, drags down Europe, US

 The broad nature of the selloff combines country-specific problems with the reality that reduced U.S. Federal Reserve bond buying reduces the liquidity that has in the past boosted higher-yielding emerging markets assets.

 The Fed last month pared its monthly purchases of bonds by $10 billion to $75 billion.
-The U.S. central bank will hold a policy meeting on Tuesday and Wednesday and is widely expected to again pare its stimulus program.
+The U.S. central bank will hold a policy meeting on Tuesday and Wednesday.

 “We expect the emerging market selloff to get worse before it starts getting better,” said Lorne Baring, managing director of B Capital Wealth Management in Geneva.
 “There’s definitely contagion spreading and it’s crossing over from emerging to developed in terms of sentiment.”